 GMRMPA eLibrary acknowledges that its facilities sit on the ancestral lands of Aboriginal and Torres Strait Islander peoples, who have for thousands of generations exchanged knowledge for the benefit of all.

-Summary of advise provided to the Reef Authority on preliminary initiatives identified in the draft Reef Blueprint 2022.
+Summary of discussion topics provided to the Reef Authority on the fish aggregating devices (FADs) and artificial reefs.

 Communities in ELibrary